1. Does SEAL govern every action in our environment?

 high-risk actions you choose to route through it.

-• In-scope: actions wired to SEAL’s pre-execution authority gate (for example: file, send, approve, move money, commit a binding step).
+- In-scope: actions wired to SEAL’s pre-execution authority gate, such as file, send, approve, disclose, submit, or commit a binding legal step.

 Coverage is explicit, not implied.
 We do not claim universal control over everything in your environment.